ExecutionLLC/gen-bs/docs/installation.md

     npm install -g knex

-Currently, we have two jQuery plugins installed as submodules.
+Currently, we have two jQuery plugins installed as submodules(Not used).
 To initialize them, from the sources root execute:

     git submodule init
     git submodule update